-Children involved in the foster care or juvenile justice systems have the right to a free public education, like all public school students.
+Children involved in the foster care system have the right to a free public education, like all public school students.
 These rights are not lost because of system involvement, and additional protections are in place to ensure access to a quality public education.
-Children and youth in the foster care and the juvenile justice system may need strong advocates because they are among the most educationally underserved of all student populations.
+Children and youth in the foster care system may need strong advocates because they are among the most educationally underserved of all student populations.
 As a result of multiple school changes and placement in on-grounds schools, students who are system-involved often fall through the cracks.

 This fact sheet highlights important protections and addresses ways to support students to be successful.